 The draft plan can be found below.
 Since the plan is a very large document, it has been divided out by chapter for faster download and easier reference.

-Planning Commission will hold work sessions to discuss the proposed plan at its July 19th and August 16th regular monthly meetings held at City Hall, 116 W. Beverley Street, at 5:30 p.m.
+Planning Commission will hold a public hearing on Thursday, May 16, 2019 to discuss the proposed draft.
+The meeting will be at City Hall, 116 W. Beverley Street, at 5:30 p.m.